 Associating network patterns to specific interactions defined in the Matter standard requires identifying patterns in the encrypted traffic corresponding to the occurrence of specific interactions, designing rules to detect such patterns, and testing the robustness of the designed rules to various real-world conditions.

 {\bf Interactions Patterns Identification.} We first analyze the traffic in the dataset $\textbf{D}_0$ to identify patterns in {\em sequences} of regular Matter packets related to the occurrence of specific Matter interactions, e.g., \acp{rra}, \acp{wra1}, \acp{wra2}, \acp{ira1} and \acp{ira2}, to name a few.
-We define a sequence as $ x\rightarrow y$, where $ \rightarrow $ indicates that within a short time after the packet $x$ is issued, $y$ follows.
+We define a {\em sequence} as $ x\rightarrow y$, where $ \rightarrow $ indicates that within a short time after the packet $x$ is issued, $y$ follows.
 We empirically set this time to $0.5$ seconds, based on empirical evidence in the observed traffic.
-We focus on regular communications involving controllers and Matter end devices, and specifically look for patterns involving header values, packet flows, and packet sizes.
+We focus on regular communication patterns.
+We first identify the controller as the entity most frequently involved in the communication flow with several different end devices.
+Within such communication patterns, we specifically look for patterns involving header values, packet flows, and packet sizes.
 In most cases, the direction of the packets (from the controller to the end device, or viceversa) and the length of the packets emerge as the minimal amount of information needed to distinguish between the different categories.
 For example, to identify an instance of a packet of type \ac{ira1}, both the packet lengths of the request and the response are required.
 In some other cases, only one of them is required.
 For example, when identifying an instance of a packet of type \ac{end}, the packet length is enough.